 Working with Data

-We’ve decoupled our data handling from our rendering engine by providing two components (as named exports) inside @infinite-table/infinite-react package:
+So we provide those two components (as named exports) inside @infinite-table/infinite-react package:

 • <DataSource /> - our data-handling component